LedgerHQ/app-openpgp/doc/user/app-openpgp.rst

 Select Slot
 -------------

-This menu is not available on Nanos, limited to a single slot.
-It is available on all other devices.

 A Slot is a set of 3 key pairs *Signature, Decryption, Authentication* as defined by gnupg specification.